sayali0512/manual-migration/option2.md

         ```
             bash install_prerequisites.sh <webserverType> <WebserverVersion> <phpVersion>
         ```
-        Note: on-prem has any additional extensions those will be installed by the user.
+        Note: If on-prem has any additional php extensions those will be installed by the user.

         ```
             sudo apt-get install -y php-<extensionName>